-If you are riding on the Greyhound bus for the first time you undoubtedly have lots of questions.
-And if you are anything like me you are probably just a little nervous too.
+If you're planning to travel on a Greyhound bus for the first time, you undoubtedly have lots of questions.
+And if you're anything like me, you are probably just a little nervous.
 The good news is that help is on the way.

 1. Arrive at Least an Hour Before Departure

 Most of the time, you can get these tasks accomplished in a fairly short amount of time, but there are occasions (especially on weekends and other high-traffic travel days) when just getting checked in can take 30 minutes or more.
-That's why I recommend getting to the station around an hour in advance so you have time to do all the things you need to do.
-Plus this will give you time to sit down and get your bearings before the bus arrives.
+That's why I recommend getting to the station about an hour in advance so you have time to do all of the things you need to do.
+This will also give you time to sit down and get your bearings before your bus arrives.

 Whatever the process, you want to be at the front of the boarding line!
-The people in the front of the line get to get on the bus first and therefore get the first pick of the seats.
-I can't stress to you how much of a difference where you sit can make on a Greyhound bus trip.
+The people in the front of the line get to get on the bus first and therefore get their pick of the seats.
+I can't stress enough how much of a difference where you sit can make on a Greyhound bus trip.
 Getting on the bus first can mean the difference between spending four hours sitting next to a crying baby or getting a seat by yourself up near the front of the bus.
 Try to be one of the first passengers in the boarding line!

-3. Make Sure Your Checked Bag(s) Stand Out
+3. Make Sure Your Checked Bags Stand Out

-I usually tie a scarf or bandanna around the handle of my bag and sometimes I even tape strips of paper down the sides.
-It looks super tacky but I always know where my luggage is even if I'm watching over it from some distance away.
+I usually tie a scarf or bandanna around the handle of my bag, and sometimes I even tape strips of paper down the sides.
+It looks super tacky, but I always know where my luggage is even if I'm watching over it from some distance away.
 Another way to make sure your bag stands out is to purchase one that looks different than most others.
 Using a brightly colored bag or one that's an odd shape will allow you to differentiate it from all the others in an instant.

 4. Sit Near the Front of the Bus

-Most people get on the Greyhound bus and immediately head to the back of the bus.
-I don't know why this is but I've noticed it on every single bus trip I've taken.
-For some reason people like the rear of the bus more than the front.
+Most people get on the Greyhound bus and immediately head to the back.
+I don't know why this is, but I've noticed it on every single trip I've taken.
+For some reason, people like the rear of the bus more than the front.
 Luckily, this means that the back of the bus tends to fill up more quickly than the front.
 So, if you are looking to sit by yourself, your chances are far better in the front of the bus than they are in the back.

 One last reason to sit near the front of the bus is that you get off the bus first.
 There will be times during your trip when you will have to make transfers to other buses, and sometimes a few minutes can mean the difference between making your transfer and missing it.
-If you are all the way in the back of the bus you have to wait for everyone else to get off the bus before you can get off and get your luggage.
-If you sit near the front you can be off the bus and heading towards your next bus in a relatively short period of time.
+If you are all the way in the back of the bus, you have to wait for everyone else to get off before you can get off and get your luggage.
+If you sit near the front, you can be off the bus and heading toward your connection in a relatively short period of time.

 5. Don't Trust the Bathroom on the Bus

 I recommend going to the bathroom before you board the bus and then again when the bus stops for food breaks.
 Even if you don't think you have to go, check and make sure.
-If you get a sudden urge while you are on the bus and have to use the on board bathroom, you may regret it for quite sometime.
+If you get a sudden urge while you are on the bus and have to use the on-board bathroom, you may regret it for quite some time.

 I avoid drinking too much water or soda when I'm on the bus, and I only eat light snacks until I get to a station or my destination.
-The bathrooms at the Greyhound bus stations vary from station to station.
-But even the gross ones usually have one decent stall.
-Or at least some paper towels that you use to do some quick cleaning before you use them in an emergency potty situation.
+The bathrooms at Greyhound bus stations vary from station to station, but even the gross ones usually have one decent stall or at least some paper towels that you use to do some quick toilet seat cleaning before you go.

 6. Keep Your Carry-On Bag With You

-When you are traveling and the bus stops for breaks, I recommend taking your carry on bag off the bus with you then as well.
+When you are traveling and the bus stops for breaks, I recommend taking your carry-on bag off the bus with you.
 I know it's a pain, but it's less of a pain than having your bag stolen.
 One of the reasons I always use a backpack as my carry-on bag is because it's so easy to carry around with me.
 I just sling it on my back and I'm off!

 7. Follow the Bus Driver's Rules During Breaks

-When the bus stops for food and bathroom breaks the driver will typically give you some instructions about:
+When the bus stops for food and bathroom breaks, the driver will typically give you some instructions about:

 - Where to go to get something to eat.